TimMouskhelichvili/personal/public/static/markdown/blog/typescript-typeof/en.md

 <Summary />

-TypeScript just like JavaScript has a special `typeof` operator, but it has a different meaning.
+TypeScript just like JavaScript has a special `typeof` operator.

-In TypeScript, `typeof` is used to refer to *a type of a variable in a type context*.
+In TypeScript, the `typeof` operator is used to refer to *the type of a variable* in a type context.

 ```typescript
 const v = 'This is a string';